 Sort of noticeable.
 Dad gets an A for effort with the Fast Women shout out.
 (He also got some chuckles, and maybe some side-eyes.)

 Dress for the weather.
 Your runner will be weather-stalking.
-You just need to check the weather in advance, and dress accordingly.
+You just need to check the weather in advance and dress accordingly.
 Be sure to check the weather at the times you plan to start and finish spectating.
 Wear layers.
-It gets warm once the sun comes out.
-And wear comfortable shoes!
-Don’t forget a hat and/or sunglasses, and definitely put on some sunscreen!
+It gets warm once the sun comes out, but if the sun doesn’t come out, you will feel the cold more and more the longer you’re outside.
+Wear comfortable shoes, bring a hat and/or sunglasses, and definitely put on some sunscreen!

 Bring extras for your runner.
 Ask your runner in advance if there is anything they would like you to carry “just in case.”
-Pretzels, handiwipes (wiping sweat off your face over and over means your hands get pretty gross pretty fast), a towel, vaseline/Body Glide, extra GU/shot bloks/etc, extra bottle of water, band-aids, pain killers, safety pins – every runner is different and has different needs, but it is likely there are a couple things that could feel like a lifesaver if you had it with you when they were hitting mile 20.
+Pretzels, wipes or a towel, vaseline/Body Glide, extra GU/shot bloks/etc, extra bottle of water, band-aids, pain killers, safety pins – every runner is different and has different needs, but it is likely there are a couple things that could feel like a lifesaver if you had it with you when they were hitting mile 20.

 Pretzels are awesome late in a race.

 Bring water and snacks for yourself.
-Unless your runner is an elite, you might be out there for up to 6 hours.
+Unless your runner is an elite, you might be out there for 4-5 hours.
 Bring water and snacks for yourself (even if stores/shops/cafes are open, lines might be long).

 Bring necessities.
 Cash, ID, cell phone, transit card, and most importantly … A CAMERA!
 Your runner will love to have photos of them in the race without watermarks all over it.

 Be ready for some crowds.
 40,000 runners = like a million spectators.